Adonal Foyle: Off the court

 In his spare time, Foyle writes poems and is a political activist.
 He has reviewed books for Hoop magazine.

 In 2001, he founded Democracy Matters, a non-partisan student organization, as an effort to counteract political apathy on college campuses.
 The organization's signature issue is campaign finance reform, particularly Clean Elections.
 Active on over 50 college campuses, Democracy Matters involves hundreds of students and faculty nationwide through teach-ins, letter writing and petition campaigns, educational seminars, and voter registration drives.

 In 2005, Foyle founded the Kerosene Lamp Foundation, which serves children in St. Vincent & the Grenadines.

 He played a cameo role of "detective" in the 2006 movie The Darwin Awards.

 Foyle became an American citizen on March 13, 2007, after being in the U.S. for almost 18 years.
 He also became a member of the National Basketball Players Association executive committee.

 He was elected to the Common Cause National Governing Board in 2008.

 On September 24, 2009, Foyle was inducted into the World Sports Humanitarian Hall of Fame.
-Only eight other NBA players have been inducted into the World Sports Humanitarian Hall of Fame (Nate "Tiny" Archibald, Vlade Divac, Julius Erving, AC Green, Kevin Johnson, Dikembe Mutombo, David Robinson and Steve Smith).
+Only eight other NBA players have been inducted into the World Sports Humanitarian Hall of Fame (Nate "Tiny" Archibald, Vlade Divac, Julius Erving, A. C. Green, Kevin Johnson, Dikembe Mutombo, David Robinson and Steve Smith).

 In 2013, Foyle released his first children's book, called Too Tall Foyle Finds His Game.

 In January 2014, Foyle traveled to Spain and Morocco as a Sports Diplomacy Sports Envoy for the U.S. Department of State.
 In this function, he worked with Ruth Riley to conduct basketball clinics for more than 600 youth from under-served areas.
 In so doing, Foyle helped contribute to Sports Diplomacy's mission to promote conflict resolution, leadership, greater understanding and inclusion through sport.

 The Golden State Warriors appointed Foyle as the team's community ambassador in 2014.